phoenixwizard/alarisprime.com/contents/members/mobilefirst.md

     url: http://mobilefirst.in
 ---

-MobileFirst is a mobile development studio building iOS (Swift), macOS & Android applications.
+MobileFirst is a mobile development studio building iOS, macOS & Android applications.

-They have shipped great consumer & enterprise mobile applications for few of largest organisations and their work got featured in Apple's PR.
+They have shipped great consumer & enterprise mobile applications for some of largest organizations.
+Their work were featured in Apple's PR.

-MobileFirst team is actively involved building `Apple Developers Club`, #2 largest Swift developers meetup community in India.
-Additionally they maintain few interesting Swift repos.
+MobileFirst team is actively involved in building `Apple Developers Club`, #2 largest Swift developers meetup community in India.
+Additionally, they maintain few interesting Swift repositories.